 In 1935 prison officer Paul Edgecomb (Tom Hanks) is the supervisor at Cold Mountain Penitentiary’s death row (known as The Green Mile).
 Though he and his fellow officers regularly interact with a wide range of condemned men, it is one in particular that profoundly affects everyone in a most unexpected way.

-John Coffey (the late Michael Clarke Duncan, in an Oscar nominated lead role) is on the outside a physically imposing and terrifying figure.
-Yet the juxtaposition between his appearance and his demeanour could not be any clearer.
-He is soft spoken, innocent in action much like a young child, loving in his words and deeds, and holder of a special fantastical power.
+John Coffey (the late Michael Clarke Duncan, in an Oscar-nominated lead role) is on the outside a physically imposing and terrifying figure.
+Yet the juxtaposition between his appearance and his demeanor could not be any clearer.
+He is soft-spoken, innocent in action much like a young child, loving in his words and deeds, and holder of a special fantastical power.
 But he is accused of an unspeakable crime and is condemned to die in the electric chair…. is it possible?

 While this story holds an element of fantasy, it very much mirrors “The Shawshank Redemption” in its tone and message and further reaffirmed that Stephen King was not tied down to any genre.
 Both as a literary work and this film adaptation, “The Green Mile” is an inspiring, emotional and smart opus and another testament to the storytelling genius that is Stephen King.